The Trip Notes provide detailed information and background for Adventure Consultants' Khumbu Trek.

 Although the Khumbu Trek is straightforward, you must train prior to departure to make your trip as enjoyable as possible.
 While the trek is achievable you need to be prepared to hike for the full 14 days for around 4-5 hours on hilly terrain, with some hill climbs of around 600m elevation gain, with over 3000m elevation gain in total.

 Training should include regular walking on hills, in combination with swimming, light running or biking and gym work to develop strength.
-For more information visit our Fitness Training Programs page, or check out our Training Peaks Uphill Athlete 12 Week Everest Trekking Training Program.
+For more information read our AC Blog article 'Fit to Trek', visit our Fitness Training Programs page, or check out our Training Peaks Uphill Athlete 12 Week Everest Trekking Training Program.

 What You Carry